unturned-info/unturned-3-knowledgebase/docs/Modding/AssetBundles.md

 !!! warning
     The game no longer loads .content files.
 MasterBundles now support all the features of a .content file, and the .content file tooling has been removed from Project.unitypackage

-This format was originally used by devkit landscapes, material palettes and radio songs, but has now been replaced by masterbundles.
+This format was originally used for devkit landscapes, material palettes, and radio songs, but it has now been replaced by masterbundles.```

 ### Tool Usage